-DaftDrop is the non-profit Daft.ie property price tracker, bringing you an unbiased and impartial view of the Irish property market, with the easiest & fastest price search engine online.
+DaftDrop IE is the original Irish DaftDrop, the non-profit commercial property price tracker, bringing you an unbiased and impartial view of the Irish property market, with the easiest & fastest price search engine online.

 As a buyer, one of the main things you're interested in are price changes, right?
 Right.
-Because it gives you, the buyer, a much better idea of a property's history, which is valuable knowledge before entering negotiations.
+Knowing a property's history gives you, the buyer, a much better idea of the mindset of a seller, which is very valuable knowledge before entering negotiations.

 - Show the real time on market